The Man From UNCLE

 However, Illya didn't seem to be trying too hard.

-Napoleon walked around the back of the Ilikai to Hobron Avenue, then in
+Napoleon walked around the back of the

-Napoleon picked the lock on the service elevator
+Napoleon picked the lock on the service

 McGarrett leaned back from the illumination